 - Commitment to inclusive excellence (prior engagement with activities related to inclusive excellence, interest in supporting inclusive excellence in our program, ideas for future engagement with inclusive excellence, etc)

 - Initiative, sense of purpose, and teamwork (interest in leadership and/or collaboration, clearly stated purpose for pursuing graduate study, evidence of prior leadership/collaborative experiences both in math and outside of math, etc)

 Q. What courses should I take to get ready for graduate school?

-- Matrices and Linear Algebra.
+- Calculus and Matrix Algebra.

 Q. Do I have to have an undergraduate major in mathematics?

 - No, as long as you have taken the key courses described above and have good grades.
 Many mathematicians have undergraduate degrees in areas of science/engineering or in mathematics education.

 Q. Can I apply to the PhD program directly from my undergraduate studies, or do I have to get a Master's degree first?